 In regards to my methylation I have single heterozygous SNP’s in several of the genes along with a PEMT SNP.
 70-80 percent of methylation is used to produce creatine and phosphatidylcholine.
 The phosphatidylcholine is key for keeping my bile flowing from my gallbladder and preventing fatty liver.
 Knowing this helps to understand why my liver and fat digestion has always struggled.
 Eating leafy greens, beets and getting B12 in my diet is key to supporting these genes.

 Now you know me on quite a personal level…. the genetic level.
 Are you curious if genetic testing is a good idea for you, what SNP’s you may have and how your genes are affected by diet, lifestyle and nutrition?
 Everyone is bio chemically unique and by reading your strategene genetic report you can tailor your diet to include the foods and nutrients to support your unique biochemistry.

 While sometimes utilizing additional nutrients can be supportive there are too many pathways and SNP’s to ever try to treat every SNP with a supplement and it will not work.
 Instead looking at your genetic susceptibilities helps to reveal your personal story and how you can support your genes by first considering environmental factors, stress and dietary choices.

 We have each been dealt our hand of cards with our unique genetics but it is up to us to play the cards we have been dealt well.

-If you have done genetic testing through 23 and me or ancestry DNA you can upload your raw data through strategene and get your personalized genetic report with additional pathway graphics to help your understand your unique biochemistry.
+If you are interested in genetic testing you can order the Strategene DNA kit and get your personalized genetic report with additional pathway graphics to help your understand your unique biochemistry.